How to Calculate GPA

 - Graduate School Admissions: Competitive graduate programs often use GPA as a primary screening metric.
 Top-tier law schools typically seek applicants with 3.5+ GPAs, medical schools look for 3.7+, and many MBA programs target candidates with 3.5+ GPAs.

 - Career Opportunities: Many employers, particularly for entry-level positions, use GPA as a screening tool.
-Prestigious consulting firms, investment banks, and technology companies often require a minimum 3.5 GPA for consideration.
+Prestigious consulting firms, investment banks, and technology companies often require a minimum 3.5 GPA.

-- Internship Eligibility: Competitive internships, especially in fields like finance, technology, and healthcare, frequently set GPA minimums ranging from 3.0 to 3.5.
+- Internship Eligibility: Competitive internships, especially in finance, technology, and healthcare, frequently set GPA minimums ranging from 3.0 to 3.5.

 Expert Strategies for Improving Your College GPA

-Whether you're looking to raise your GPA or maintain academic excellence, these evidence-based strategies can help you maximize your academic performance:
+Whether you're looking to raise your GPA or maintain academic excellence, these evidence-based strategies can help:

 Classroom Excellence